dayawansha/react-axios-interceptor/README.md

 # react-axios-interceptor
-This interceptor handle the access and refresh token process of oauth2 protocol.
+This interceptor handles the access and refreshes token process of oauth2 protocol.

-when you intigrate a oauth2 protocol into a react app problly you need a interceptor to skip unnessory code duplicatios.
+when you integrate an oauth2 protocol into a react app probably you need an interceptor to skip unnecessary code duplications.

 Requirement:
-1. when the acces token is expired, you need to get new acces token and update cookies or local storage with latest acces token
+1. when the access token is expired, you need to get a new access token and update cookies or local storage or redux store with latest access token.
-2. when the referesh token is expired, you need to logout frome the system.
+2. when the refresh token is expired, you need to logout from the system.